Grace O'Malley: Meeting with Elizabeth

 In the late 16th century, English power steadily grew in Ireland and O'Malley's power was steadily encroached upon.
 In June 1593, O'Malley sent a petition to the Queen.
 She asked her "to grant her some reasonable maintenance for the little tyme she hath to live".
 In return she offered "a surrender at her hands" of the lands of her two sons and those of her two surviving Bourke nephews.
 She asked for "free libertye during her lyve to envade with sword and fire all your highness enemyes wheresoever they are or shall be ... without any interruption of any person or persons whatsoever".
 In May 1593, Hugh Maguire (Lord of Fermanagh) rebelled and burned Ballymote, then under the control of Sir George Bingham.
 One of Maguire's men was captured and implicated Grace's son Tibbott-ne-Long in a wider Tyrone- inspired conspiracy against the English.
 Tibbott was promptly captured by Sir Richard Bingham, sent to Athlone prison and charged with treason.
-Grace's half-brother Donal-na-Piopa was also arrested by Sir Richard Bingham and charged with the murder of some English soldiers.
+Grace's half-brother Dónal na Píopa was also arrested by Sir Richard Bingham and charged with the murder of some English soldiers.
 Grace sailed to England to petition Queen Elizabeth I for their release.
 She was accompanied by Sir-Murrough-ne-Doe O'Flaherty.

 Sir Richard Bingham implied that Grace sailed her own ship to England as he stated she brought over the son of Ulick Bourke of Erris and her grandnephew, the son of Tibbott Reagh Bourke who "attended uppon Grany O'Maille in her late beyinge at court".
 The Earl of Ormond, cousin and favourite of the Queen, gave Grace an introduction to Lord Burghley, chief advisor to the Queen.
 Burghley sent O'Malley a list of questions, "eighteen articles of interrogatory" which were answered and returned.

 At around the same time, Sir Richard Bingham wrote to Burghley: "There be 2 notable traitors gon over Sir Morrow ne doe and Grainy O’Maly both rebelle from their childhoode and continually in accion ... for notwithstanding that they have many pardons there ys matter ynough of late found out against them to hang them by justice".

 Tradition but not the written sources states that O'Malley met with the Queen at Greenwich Palace, wearing a fine gown; the two of them were surrounded by guards and the members of Elizabeth's royal court.